aristanetworks/avd-workshops/workshops/jinja-yaml.md

 clock timezone {{ global['clock']['timezone']}}
 ```

 As you can see, the variable has many parameters in them.
-Lets walk through these parameters using the `aaa authentication` config line.
+Let's walk through these parameters using the `aaa authentication` config line.

 `global`:  Global is the name of the vars file when we registered it in our Ansible playbook.
 You can register this as anything you want.